Adoption of Chinese literary culture: Korea

-So too were the works of the Confucian scholars Toegye and Yulgok in the 16th century and Jeong Yak-yong at the end of the 18th.
+So too were the works of the Confucian scholars T'oegye and Yulgok in the 16th century and Chŏng Yagyong at the end of the 18th.

 Several fiction genres were written in Chinese, including romances, beginning with the 15th century New Stories from Gold Turtle Mountain.

-The Eou yadam (c.
+The Ŏu yadam (c.
 1600) began a new genre of unofficial histories, which became very popular in the 18th and 19th centuries.

 Early attempts to write the Korean language used a number of complex and unwieldy systems collectively known as Idu, using Chinese characters both for their meaning and their sound.

 The Hangul alphabet announced in 1446 brought Korean reading and writing within reach of virtually the entire population.

 King Sejong's announcement of the new script, The Correct Sounds for the Instruction of the People, was itself written in Literary Chinese like most such documents, and described the new letters in terms of Chinese metaphysics.

 Although the new script was clearly more efficient, it was limited to informal writing and recording of folk tales until, as part of the Gabo Reform in December 1894, the civil examinations were abolished and government documents were required to be printed in Korean.

 Even then Korean was written with a composite script, with Chinese characters (Hanja) for the Sino-Korean words that now made up over half the vocabulary of the language interspersed with Hangul for native words and suffixes.

 Hanja are still taught in schools in both parts of Korea, but fell out of use in North Korea in the late 1940s, and are increasingly rarely used in South Korea.